How to handle jumping

 When your dog approaches you, ask for a “sit,” or “down,” before they have a chance to jump.
 Then reward them with a treat or play.
 If you have to ask more than once, turn away and ignore your dog or walk out of the room and close the door for a couple minutes.

 Teach the concept of “Off.”
-When your dog jumps on you, say “Off” and back up two steps until the dog’s paws touch the ground.
+When your dog jumps on you, say “Off” and back up two steps until your dog’s paws touch the ground.
 If your dog’s paws remain on the floor, praise them.
 Then redirect them by saying “Find your toy.”
-If the dog jumps again, repeat the above or do a timeout.
+If the dog jumps again, repeat the above or do a time-out.

-On your walks, ask your dog to sit whenever anyone approaches him.
+On your walks, ask your dog to sit whenever anyone approaches.
 Have your pup sit in front of at least 10 new people this week.
-When he sits, reward him with a treat or toy.
-He is learning that the way to greet humans is by sitting in front of them.
+When your dog sits, reward them with a treat or toy.
+They are learning that the way to greet humans is by sitting in front of them.
 The exercises below are also excellent at teaching this!

 Management techniques